m0iax/QRZLookup/README.md

 run a command prompt, change directory to the installation directory.

-cd RealtimeLogUpload
+cd QRZLookup

 Before you run it for the first time enter the command: chmod +x adifUploader.py install the pre-requisite python modules using the commands:

 pip3 install requests

-to run the app: ./adifUploader.py
+to run the app: <strong>./UploadADIF.py</strong>

 Windows from the command prompt

-cd RealTimeLogUpload
+cd QRZLookup

 (before running for the first time install the prerequisite modules) py -m pip install requests

-py -m adifUploader.py
+py -m UploadADIF.py